Funny March Madness Mascots And The Explanations Behind Them

 Here are the explanations behind some this year’s tournament’s weirder mascots.

 The Hokies (Virginia Tech): “Hokie” here is short for “HokieBird,” which does not exist in real life.
 As Sports Illustrated reports, the “Hokie” part comes from a cheer written by a student in 1896 (nonsensical words were part of sports cheers at that time).
-The “Bird” part comes from the stereotype that VCU’s athletes “gobbled” up their food alarmingly quickly, earning them the nickname “gobblers.”
+The “Bird” part comes from the stereotype that VCU’s athletes “gobbled” up their food alarmingly quick, earning them the nickname “gobblers.”
 Soon the two were put together and the “HokieBird,” colloquially shortened to “Hokies,” became the university’s beloved mascot.

 The Billikens (Saint Louis University): At the turn of the 20th century, Billikens were all the rage, according to SLU’s website.
 Created by a Kansas City artist, Billikens were charm dolls, said to bring the bearer good luck, that resembled something of a cross between a demon and a smiling monkey.
 Legend has it that around the same time, then-football coach John Bender became associated with the charm, for reasons that are ambiguous, and the term “Billiken” eventually expanded to all SLU athletes.